tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 My objective here was to see how well I could predict historical crop prices in Ethiopia using solely weather and climate information.
 I chose to focus my analysis in Amhara, located in the Ethiopian highlands.

+The main questions I was trying to answer here were:

+1. **How well can prices be predicted using _solely_ climate and weather data?**

+2. **How does this compare to models that include a _lag_ term (i.e. information about previous prices)?**

+If models using solely weather and climate are on par with those using a lag term, this gives evidence that there is a relationship between climate and prices that is independent of previous price conditions.

 # Data
 ## Crop prices
 I sourced monthly crop prices for Maize and Wheat from the [World Food Program's online crop prices database](http://foodprices.vam.wfp.org/Analysis-Monthly-Price-DataADV.aspx).